c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 {:.box-note}
 **myconfig** is the name of the configuration, **mynode** is the machine the configuration will be applied to, **myrole** is the resource we will configure on the target node.

+# Key Components of DSC
+Working with DSC will have you familiar with the following terms such as:

+- DSC Resources
+- DSC Configurations
+- LCM (Local Configuration Manager)
+- Pull Model
+- Push Model